Technica-Corporation/ipls_anomaly_detection/README.md

 ### Singularity Version

-This is an optional step and will copy the Docker container and convert it to Singularity; it requires the Docker container step above to be complete before proceeding.
+This is an optional step that copies the Docker container and converts it to Singularity; it requires the Docker container step above to be complete before proceeding.

 From ipls_anomaly_detection navigate to bootstrapper_container/singularity: